 Another common complaint about Brandfolder is how you view your assets.
 It’s not always easy to see them.
 Thumbnails don’t always appear to fill the entire space, or they look imperfect and pixelated.
 It’s also difficult to see many images on a page.
 You have to scroll between multiple pages to find what you’re looking for.

-One user finds scrolling irritating
+One user finds scrolling irritating:

 “I was hoping to have something where we could divide into folders and then place product information into those folders.
 Having to scroll and scroll to get to the item you need is kind of irritating.
 We have to scroll through the photos section.
 Then we scroll through the product videos.
 Then scroll past the presentations, then scroll past… you get the picture.”

-Dash (for SMBs and growing brands)
+Dash (for ecommerce and growing brands)

 Canto (for middle market companies)